-8.20 E-Mail and Internet Policy (Portions in black from current 8.11 and 8.12 Chapter 1 - Administrative Policies) Every Park District employee is responsible for using the electronic mail (E-mail) system and Internet access properly and in accordance with this policy.
+8.20 E-Mail and Internet Policy

+Every Park District employee is responsible for using the electronic mail (E-mail) system and Internet access properly and in accordance with this policy.
 Any questions about this policy should be addressed to the Superintendent of Finance & Personnel.